 \paragraph{Discussion.---}

 We have investigated the interplay between topological order, the non-Hermitian skin effect, and generalized ideal quantum geometry at both the single-particle and many-body level.
-The non-interacting model hosts a purely real and exactly flat band which satisfies a generalized ideal condition for quantum geometry and furthermore exhibits the NHSE, thus contradicting the common conception that the NHSE is accompanied by spectral winding.
+The non-interacting model hosts a purely real and exactly flat band which satisfies a generalized ideal condition for quantum geometry and furthermore exhibits the NHSE, thus providing an example outside the standard spectral-winding paradigm for the NHSE.
 The physics of the interacting model depends on the underlying manifold.
 On a cylinder, the ground state is a skin-Laughlin state for all values of the non-Hermiticity $\kappa$.
 On a torus, in contrast, we found that Laughlin states are the ground states only for $\kappa$ below a critical value, while for larger $\kappa$, negative energy states outcompete the zero modes.
-This was found by projecting to the generalized ideal Chern band, and the phase transition on the torus can therefore be attributed to intrinsic properties of the generalized ideal Chern band rather than to influence from the other bands.
+This phase transition is attributed to intrinsic properties of the generalized ideal Chern band rather than to the influence of other bands.
 Going beyond the single-band projection, we found that the critical value of $\kappa$ increases with the interaction strength, demonstrating the breakdown of the variational principle familiar from Hermitian quantum mechanics.